wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Sample.md

 ## Installation

-If you haven't already, follow the [installation instructions](Installation.md).
+If you haven't already, follow the Local Installation for Development section in [installation instructions](Installation.md).
-Afterwards, open the Unity Project that contains all the example environments:

-1. Open the Package Manager Window by navigating to `Window -> Package Manager` in the menu.
-1. Navigate to the ML-Agents Package and click on it.
-1. Find the `3D Ball` sample and click `Import`.
-1. In the **Project** window, go to the `Assets/ML-Agents/Examples/3DBall/Scenes` folder and open the `3DBall` scene file.
+Afterward, open the Unity Project that contains all the example environments.
+In the **Project** window, go to the `Assets/ML-Agents/Examples/3DBall/Scenes` folder and open the `3DBall` scene file.